emacs-helm/helm/index.md

 In addition helm support [fuzzy matching](https://github.com/emacs-helm/helm/wiki/Fuzzy-matching).

-### Display icons with all-the-icons package
+### Display icons with all-the-icons or nerd-icons package

+Customize the variable `helm-x-icons-provider` to choose you icons provider.
-You can have icons in many places, see the corresponding variables or modes where you can have them.
+Then you can have icons in many places, see the corresponding variables or modes where you can have them.
-For example you can have icons in `helm-find-files` with M-x `helm-ff-icon-mode` once you have properly installed and configured `all-the-icons` package.
+For example you can have icons in `helm-find-files` with M-x `helm-ff-icon-mode` once you have properly installed and configured your icons provider package.

 ### Have brief infos on the selected candidate